echo-hydro/echo-hydro.github.io/people/current.md

 <br>

 <img src="/people/images/KimJW.jpg" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">Jungwoo is a postbac RA in the Cocoan lab.
+<span style="font-size: 15px !important; color: #555;">Jungwoo is a lab manager and a postbac RA in the Cocoan lab.
 He majored systems biology and minoring philosophy at Yonsei University.
 He is interested in how emotions are made, especially about negative emotions such as anxiety and anger. </span>

 <br>
 <br>